sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

   cf push -f manifest-registration.yml
   ```

-- ???
-When you execute the following command - you have to remove or commit
+- *When you execute the following command - you have to remove or commit
   the codebase.txt file

   ```